microsoft/typespec/docs/standard-library/rest/reference/decorators.md

 | headerName | `scalar Cadl.string` | Optional name of the header when sent over http. |

 ### `@query` {#@Cadl.Http.query}

+Specify this property is to be sent as a query parameter.

 ```cadl
 dec Cadl.Http.query(target: Cadl.Reflection.ModelProperty, queryKey?: Cadl.string)